MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P06-Introduction-to-Bar-Button-Items/content.md

 The code above is identical to our previous code with the exception that we have added an `else if` statement to check when the **+** button is tapped.

-Now when you tap the **+** button the Display Note View Controller scene should appear.
+Now when you tap the **+** button the Display Note View Controller should appear.
 We would like to trigger segues when we tap the *Cancel* and *Save* buttons as well; however, we must use a special type of segue for these buttons called an *unwind segue*.

-# Introducing Unwind Segues
+#Introducing Unwind Segues

 Unwind segues are used to undue transitions that were triggered by other segues.
 For instance, if we had used a segue to get from view controller A to view controller B, we could use an unwind segue to undue that segue, thus taking us from view controller B back to view controller A.